Natural-Causez/ShortProgrammingExercises/Beginner/Term 2/README.md

-Set of exercises continuing to develop language proficiency
+Set of exercises continuing to develop language proficiency.
+Still no laughing, please.